DivineRecursionLoop/KJV-AV-1611/README.md

 Daniel 12:4

-## i recommend that you read every one of these documeit's and try to figure it out for yourself.I also recommend that you start listening to the old version spoken in cadence of the Bible.Trust me you'll thank me for it later.
+## I recommend that you read every one of these documents and try to figure it out for yourself.

+I also recommend that you start listening to the old version av 1611 spoken in cadence of the Bible.Trust me you'll thank me for it later.